KayanoLiam/LiveTerm/README.md

 - **GitHub Integration**: Modified to link to my GitHub repositories

 ### Technical Changes
+- **Removed Article System**: Simplified the website by removing the article/blog functionality
 - **Removed Sumfetch**: Simplified the codebase by removing the sumfetch component
 - **Enhanced Help Command**: Improved the help command with better categorization
 - **Direct Information Display**: Information is now displayed directly in the terminal instead of opening external links